gohugoio/hugo/content/content-management/archetypes.md

 You may notice that content files created with `hugo new` do not observe the order of the key-values specified in your archetype files and instead list your front matter alphabetically.
 This is a [known issue](https://github.com/spf13/hugo/issues/452).
 {{% /note %}}

-### Example Site Default Archetype

-The following is the default archetype used in the [example site][].

-{{< exfile "static/example/archetypes/default.md" "yaml">}}

 ## Custom Archetypes

-Suppose the example site's `posts` section requires more sophisticated front matter than what has been specified in `archetypes/default.md`.
-We can create a custom archetype for our posts at `archetypes/posts.md` that includes the full set of front matter.
+Suppose your site's `posts` section requires more sophisticated front matter than what has been specified in `archetypes/default.md`.
+You can create a custom archetype for your posts at `archetypes/posts.md` that includes the full set of front matter to be added to the two default archetypes fields.

 ### Creating a Custom Archetype